-One of the things I hear all the time about traveling is that it’s become far too touristic.
-With flights getting cheaper every day and the world become much safer, people are traveling more than ever.
+One of the things I hear all the time about travelling is that it’s become far too touristic.
+With flights getting cheaper every day and the world become much safer, people are travelling more than ever.
 Then there’s the internet, which has opened so many different opportunities for travel, whether it’s staying at a locals house or renting a mansion in France.
 This can be good and bad.
 It’s good because more people get to expand their universe and experience another culture, which usually enhances one’s life.
 The bad thing is that places become too crowded and suddenly lose their appeal.
 In fact, there are many positives and negatives, far too much to go over in this single article.

 Some places are obviously more crowded than others and one of the countries I hear so much about is France.
 However, when most people say that “France” is too touristic, they’re often talking about Paris, which is only one city in France.
-At the same time, if you talk to an avid traveler, they’ll likely tell you that even in Paris, if one leaves the touristic area, you can experience the “real Paris” without hordes of tourists.
-You just need to be willing to explore on your own, to ditch the common path, and to possibly just get lost for half a day.
+At the same time, if you talk to an avid traveller, they’ll likely tell you that even in Paris, if one leaves the touristic area, you can experience the “real Paris” without hordes of tourists.
+You just need to be willing to explore on your own, to ditch the common path, and possibly just get lost for half a day.